 With Lyft Express Pay, you can request same-day payment when your balance is $50.

 Should You Drive with Uber, Lyft, or Both?

 The activation process for Uber and Lyft is similar.
 Each company is unique, but it’s not like comparing apples to oranges.

 To help make your decision easier, here’s a brief summary of each company.

 Since riders are going to choose the option with the best price and the shortest wait time, you should consider driving with both Uber and Lyft.
-Driving for both can help you maximize your potential earnings.
+Driving with both can help you maximize your potential earnings.

 Do you know what it takes to become a successful rideshare driver?

 Driving with Lyft or Uber has many perks.
 You get to make your own schedule and potentially earn more than other side hustles.
 At the same time, this flexibility can make it hard to develop a routine.

 Ride With Lyft or Uber First